matthewd673/maple/README.md

 ## Documentation

-Documentation for maple commands, themes, properties, etc. is available on [the wiki](https://github.com/matthewd673/maple/wiki).
+Detailed documentation for maple commands, themes, properties, etc. is available on [the wiki](https://github.com/matthewd673/maple/wiki).

 ## Language Support

 Maple's syntax highlighting is designed to be entirely modular.
-In other words, maple doesn't prefer any one language over another.
+In other words, maple doesn't provide better support or extra features for any one language over another.
 However, this repo does include a growing list of languages that are included out of the box: **C#, C, Java, Markdown, and XML**.